8-K Filings Explained: The Early Warning System for Investors

 | 2.06 | Material impairments | Writing down goodwill or other assets |

-These items live more in the “plumbing” of the public company:
+These are more about the plumbing of a public company:

 | Area | Why It Matters |